sf-18/sarahfeng/_posts/2024-09-24-gooseflesh.md

 There is no sleep in death.
 But some nights, if you are lucky, past lives return and collect in you like rainwater.
 The night the stranger brought me home, I was gifted a flood.
 Oh, I had received small handfuls of the past before — debris of a time known as childhood, shrapnel lives I could have lived — but nothing like this.
 Discarded sunsets, unending roads.
 The true and all-consuming fear of dying without love.

 Mostly, though, I remembered the end.
-The hospital facing the sea, the walls white as honey.
+The hospital facing the sea, the walls white as time.
 Nurses panicking and doing their best not to show it.
 The doctor panicking and making this widely known.
 I knew, then, that it was coming.
 Despite the lime tint of morphine, and the pain splitting apart my center, I struggled to open my eyes.

 *One last time,* I remember thinking. *I want to see the world one last time.*